“I believe you should write what you enjoy reading. If you attempt to write something you don’t like, you’ll go mad!”

 2013 – A Dreadful Murder

 2003 – Disordered Minds

-Click the book titles or images below to visit the relevant detail page for each book on the website of Minette’s literary agency: Gregory & Company.
+Select the book titles or images below to visit the relevant detail page for each book on the website of Minette’s literary agent Jane Gregory at David Higham.

 As the year 1349 approaches, the Black Death continues its devastating course across England.
 In Dorsetshire, the quarantined people of Develish question whether they are the only survivors.

 When the Black Death enters England through the port of Melcombe in Dorsetshire in June 1348, no one knows what manner of sickness it is or how it spreads and kills so quickly.
 The Church cites God as the cause, and religious fear grips the people as they come to believe that the plague is a punishment for wickedness.